christina25122/christina25122/README.md

 Building reliable pipelines, ensuring data integrity, and navigating the shift from analytics into backend infrastructure.

 ## ⚡ Fun fact
 I first discovered data through a Business Intelligence class during my bachelor’s — and ever since, I can’t look at a messy spreadsheet without wanting to clean it.
-Outside of data, I enjoy chess, piano, and learning Spanish.

----

 ## 🚀 Featured Project